CG Spectrum Review: Online Learning For A Career In Movies & Video Games

 Weekly critique videos(one-on-one and/or class critiques)

-You’ll work through each lesson on your own but can always contact your mentor at any time.
-The critique lessons work like Q&As where you discuss problems, questions, or confusing points so your mentor can correct them.
+With this type of digital classroom you’ll work through each lesson on your own but can always contact your mentor any time.
+The critiques work like Q&As where you discuss problems, questions, or confusing points so your mentor can correct them.

 Then you go back over your working files and re-do them based on what you learned, asking any other questions you may have as you go.

 CG Spectrum comes with a messaging system so you can send questions directly to your mentor at any time day or night.
 Usually you’ll get a response within a day.

 This is one of the best systems for working closely with your instructor via the Internet.

 Very few online schools offer this type of education and the personal learning experience is perhaps the best thing you’ll get with CG Spectrum.

 Your Learning Dashboard